taichi-dev/taichi/docs/faq.rst

         for i in range(100):  # This loop will not be parallelized ...

-**Q:** What's the most convinent way to load images / textures into Taichi tensors?
+**Q:** What's the most convenient way to load images / textures into Taichi tensors?

 **A:** Simply use ``tensor.from_numpy(ti.imread('filename.png'))``.